-MET CS699

-Data Mining
+MET CS 699 Data Mining

-Data mining is a one of the most important components in the knowledge discovery process.
+Data mining is one of the most important components in the knowledge discovery process.
 The course provides an introduction to concepts and techniques behind data mining.
 The course surveys various data mining applications, methodologies, techniques, and models.
 Topics include classification, association rules, and clustering.
-Algorithms will be tested on data sets using the Weka Data mining software and Oracle.
+Algorithms will be tested on data sets using the Weka data mining software and JMP Pro.

-The course grading will consist of analyzing a series of assignments, weekly quizzes, a project, and an open book, proctored final exam.
+The course grading will consist of a series of assignments, weekly quizzes, a project, and a proctored final exam.